Categories: Graduate Courses

 ARH 658 Introduction to Computer Aided Drafting & Modeling

-ARH 658 Introduction to Computer Aided Drafting & Modeling Course Description In this course, you will build on basic drafting skills using AutoCAD and then develop your modeling skills in Revit.
+ARH 658 Introduction to Computer Aided Drafting & Modeling Course Description Build on basic drafting skills using AutoCAD to develop your modeling skills in Revit.
 Learn fundamental technical skills to produce a sophisticated set of drawings and renderings as the basis for a BIM process.
-Course Learning Outcome…
+Prerequisite: None Software: AutoCAD, Revit, Adobe Acrobat Course Learning…

 ARH 605 Graduate Design Technology: Environmental Controls & Building Systems